Last fact-checked 27 February 2020

 • Procare Bangsar Dental Surgery• Imperial Dental Specialist Centre• Beverly Wilshire Dental Centre

-There is never a charge to you to use our services or book an appointment.
-To assist you in selecting the right surgery for you, we have included authenticate reviews from former patients, along with useful informational articles.
+There is never a charge for you to use our services or book an appointment.
+To assist you in selecting the right surgery for you, we have included authentic reviews from former patients, along with useful informational articles.

 All the clinics listed on our website warranty any work carried out by your selected dental surgeons.
 By booking through Dental Departures, you have the added assurance of knowing that any treatment you undergo will be performed by a quality-checked dental surgeon.
 You have peace of mind of knowing that in the unlikely event of a complication or other concern, we are there to provide a solution and rectify any issues you might experience.